 The thing is that most women are not that dumb.
-They can tell the difference between genuine masculinity and overcompensation, even if unconsciously.
+They can tell the difference between genuine masculinity and overcompensation.
 That try-hard "manliness" is repulsive to all but the most air-headed of them.

 For your height to be a non-issue to women (and other people), it must first be a non-issue to you.
 You are the leader here.
 You are the one who sets the tone for how other people should treat you.
 If you ignore the fact that you appear "short" compared to other men, then the women you approach will be much less apt to notice your height, especially if you are only slightly shorter than average.

 Many people think that online dating is a must these days, but this isn't really true.
 When you date online, it's very easy to dehumanize the people that are on the other side of the screen.
 It is almost completely a numbers game, and you are at a distinct disadvantage if you don't immediately appeal.

 The specific problem that short guys face with online dating is that most dating apps and sites offer filters for people to narrow down their results.
 The chance that a woman will filter her matches to only show her men above a certain height is likely.

 This means that she will wholesale dismiss hundreds or thousands of potentially good matches simply based on a numerical statistic.
 There might be a great guy who is 5' 10", but she set the cut-off at 6', so she will never meet him.

 You can't really blame her, though, to an extent.
 Women get so many messages from potential suitors on dating apps and sites, that they have to filter the men somehow.
 Unfortunately, this often means that some degree of objectification will happen.
 She will reduce who you are to just a few bits of information and dismiss you easily because of it.